We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The following tips may help people adjust to sleeping on their side:

-• Additional pillows to provide extra support: People may find that placing a pillow between the legs may help alleviate back pain as it encourages spinal alignment and may prevent the knees and hips from collapsing into the mattress.
+• Additional pillows to provide extra support: People may find that placing a pillow between the legs helps alleviate back pain, as it encourages spinal alignment and may prevent the knees and hips from collapsing into the mattress.
 Additionally, people may wish to purchase a contoured pillow for additional neck support or a body or pregnancy pillow to stop them from moving around at night.
 People may also place a pillow behind their back to help keep their spine straight and prevent them from turning onto their back.

 • Correct pillow height and design: Some people may prefer sleeping with a higher pillow to provide better support around the neck and head or prevent the head from dipping too low.
 Others may find that a double contour pillow provides more comfort and support when placed beneath the neck.

-However, people should purchase a mattress that has a comfortable level of firmness.
+People should purchase a mattress that has a comfortable level of firmness.
 Some individuals may find that a medium or medium-firm mattress fits better than a softer mattress.

 Researchers have found that medium-firm mattresses improve sleep quality and reduce the risk of developing low back pain.